 As a lawyer, Emily worked as duty counsel for Legal Aid Ontario in downtown Toronto, where she fought for the rights of vulnerable adult and youth.

 In running her own practice, Emily represents clients facing all types of criminal offences.
 She also routinely represents complainants and witnesses in criminal matters.
-Emily prides herself on getting the best results for her clients through hard work and dedication.
+Emily prides herself on getting the best results for her clients through hard work, dedication and effective advocacy.

 Emily is committed to social justice and using the law as a tool for social change.
 She has over fifteen years experience in community organizing.
 She continues to be engaged in the community through pro bono and volunteer work.